jyxi7676/STtools/README.md

     <img src="STtools_workflow.png" width="1550" height="700" />
 </p>

-There are 6 steps, each step takes input from either outputs from previous steps or the raw exapmle data.
+There are 6 steps, each step takes input from either the raw exapmle data or outputs from previous steps.
 Please see a brief explanation about each step as follows:
 ```

 * Step 1 takes fastq.gz files as input and output spatial coordinates .txt files and whitelist used for STARsolo alignemnt in the current working directory.